JoshTrack/sdc-manta/README.md

-config/         Configuration which describes the manta deployment. manifests/      Service-wide configuration manifests. networking/     Scripts and configuration for Manta networking. sapi_manifests/ SAPI manifests for zone configuration. scripts/        The user-script for all manta instances.
+config/         Configuration which describes the manta deployment. manifests/      Service-wide configuration manifests. networking/     Scripts and configuration for Manta networking. sapi_manifests/ SAPI manifests for zone configuration scripts/        The user-script for all manta instances
 ```

 ## Development